AmitaSuri/Flutter/Resources.md

     runApp(const App());
   }
 }

-6. Can create a provider for all th above tasks .. my reference - with provider - https://medium.com/flutter-community/managing-flutter-state-using-provider-e26c78060c26

- my reference - ANdrea Designing an Authentication API with Service Classes - https://codewithandrea.com/articles/designing-an-authentication-service-api/

-7. Share this link for documentation on all the firebase services.. https://firebase.flutter.dev/docs/overview
+6. Share this link for documentation on all the firebase services.. https://firebase.google.com/docs/build?authuser=0

 **--------------------Authentication Flow with Flutter---------------------------------------**